Create and Manage Projects

 A default Tenant and Project are automatically created when you install PaletteAI with global.featureFlags.systemDefaultResources: true in your Helm values.
 For production workloads, we recommend creating a separate Project per team, product, or business use case.
 This prevents teams from accidentally modifying AI/ML applications and models, as well as important configurations outside of their purview.

-You can create Projects using the PaletteAI user interface (UI) or Kubernetes manifests.
+You can create Projects using the PaletteAI user interface (UI) or using YAML Kubernetes manifests.

 Create Project